How Aquatic Therapy Helps Osteoarthritis Patients

-Osteoarthritis (OA) disturbs the lives of an estimated 27 million Americans.
+Osteoarthritis (OA) disrupts the lives of an estimated 27 million Americans.
 That’s just over 12% of our population, making OA a significant concern for physical and occupational therapists across the country.
-Below are a few common questions around osteoarthritis and why aquatic therapy, especially when implemented in a specialized therapy pool, can be very effective in mitigating OA’s effects.
+Below are a few common questions about osteoarthritis and why aquatic therapy, especially when implemented in a specialized therapy pool, can be very effective in mitigating OA’s effects.

 What is Osteoarthritis?